thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 Once we have brought the trait into scope, the methods become available on the Nickel facade object.
 You may think of them as extension methods.

-Great, after we fixed that issue we can run our server with `Cargo run` and point our browser to `http://127.0.0.1:6767` to finally see the text `Hello from Nickel`.
+Great, after we fixed that issue we can run our server with `cargo run` and point our browser to `http://127.0.0.1:6767` to finally see the text `Hello from Nickel`.
 That wasn't too hairy, was it?

 ##Generating a changelog

 In order to generate our first changelog we need to do three things.

-- Clone the repository that we want to generate the changelog for
+- Clone the repository that we want to generate the changelog from
-- Generate the changelog with clog
+- Generate the changelog with Clog
 - Delete the repository to clean up the file system of the server

 In order to achieve the downloading part, create a file called `git.rs` with the following contents.